 Urban Competitiveness and Resilience

-Cities are no longer considered autonomous entities as complex processes on local, regional and global levels affect them.
-It is important to consider the elements of cities that influence these complex processes and their performance at local and regional levels as well as their position in the global economic network.
+Cities are no longer considered autonomous entities due to complex processes on local, regional and global levels affecting their development.
+It is important to understand the elements of cities that influence these complex processes and their performance at local and regional levels, as well as their position in the global economic network.

 UCR is also involved in applied research and advisory projects.
-For details on these activities please refer to the research, training and resources pages where you can find the names of projects and publications UCR has contributed to.
+For details on these activities please refer to the research, training and resources pages where you can find the names of projects and publications.

 Photo credit: Emile-Victor Portenart